St. Louis Dog Bite Lawyer Plus Other Animal Attacks

 At Cantor Injury Law, we love our pets.
 But we also train them not to harm others.
 Mark Cantor is a pet owner himself but believes that anyone that owns an animal must accept responsibility if their animal wrongly harms another and that there is no exception to this rule.
 So train your pets and if you are injured by someone else’s pet, call us!
-Our St. Louis dog bite lawyers can help because most of the time the animal owner’s homeowner’s insurance in Missouri and Illinois will cover the claim.
+A St. Louis Dog Bite Attorney from Cantor Injury Law can help because most of the time the animal owner’s homeowner’s insurance in Missouri and Illinois will cover the claim.

 In Missouri, the law was changed a couple of years ago to match Mark’s opinion that an owner must be responsible.
 An owner is strictly liable for the consequences of a dog attack.
 The sooner you call us, the quicker we can help secure the evidence, send you to appropriate medical providers, and win your case.

 Visiting another person’s property or public property should never end in you being injured by an animal.
 If it does, it is imperative that you reach out to our St. Louis dog bite attorneys.
 Regardless of the severity of your injury, you may be in need of more medical attention or rehabilitative care than you initially think.
 In addition to your hospital and medical expenses, you may deal with lost wages for an extended period of time.
 At Cantor Injury Law, we have your best interest in mind and work hard to see that your rights are protected in court and that the responsible parties are brought to justice.

 There Are A Few Factors Which May Affect Your Animal Attack Or Dog Bite Case

 - That you were rightfully on the property on which you were attacked or bitten.

 - That the dog or animal in question was not properly trained or restrained.

 - That the defendant in question owns the dog and did not exercise proper caution.